Andy216914/YouTube_Clickability_Study/final.markdown

 - `has_number`: binary indicator for presence of digits
 - `sentiment_vader`: compound polarity score ∈ [-1, 1] computed via VADER sentiment analyzer

-These features reflect findings from linguistics and marketing literature—punctuation, capitalization, and emotional cues influence user attention and engagement.
+These features reflect findings from linguistics and marketing literature: punctuation, capitalization, and emotional cues influence user attention and engagement.

 ---